josephnghq/FYP-2019/README.md

  - Press Enter, and type in a name for the scale

  To create a simple synth patch, simply go to NEW SOUND and press 'SAVE', and type in the patch name.
 This will use the default synth parameters as a synth patch.

+# Playing instructions

+You should have some sort of apparatus that you can wear on some fingers, that are colored differently than the rest of you and the background.
+I used colored fingertip gloves.

+Once that is acquired, simply go to PLAY -> OPENCV.

+ - Select the scale and sound, it should be the first thing that you see on the screen.
+(NOTE: If a duplicate scale exists, choose the one on top of the list)
+ - On the screen, tap the glove.
+The application should now detect the glove's color.